 For conventional cooked long-grain rice, we get a fat ratio to net carbohydrates of about 0.01.

 Therefore, we don’t need to do any more math.
 Rice is anything but a low-carb food.

 Is Rice Keto-Friendly?

+Rice is not keto.
 Even the most minor rice amounts can throw low-carb beginners out of ketosis.
-Therefore, the processed grain, which is low in fiber, drives blood sugar levels to unprecedented heights in a short time.
+Therefore, the processed grain, which is low in fiber, quickly drives blood sugar levels to unprecedented heights.

 In short, the processing gives the rice a higher glycemic index.